DaymaNKinG990/tma-test-framework/test_cases/unit/mtproto_client.md

 - **Test Steps**:
   1. Mock interact_with_bot() to return message with URL
   2. Call await get_mini_app_from_bot("@bot")
-  3. Verify MiniAppUI created with URL
+  3. Verify UiClient created with URL
-- **Expected Result**: MiniAppUI returned
+- **Expected Result**: UiClient returned
 - **Coverage**: `get_mini_app_from_bot()` from text

 #### TC-CLIENT-039: Get Mini App from bot with start_param